Trust & Privacy

 1. PAT values in plaintext at rest.

-2. PAT values in telemetry or analytics attributes.
+2. PAT values in telemetry, audit events, or analytics.

-3. Raw usernames, emails, profile names, or tool arguments in telemetry attributes.
+3. Raw usernames, emails, profile names, or tool arguments in audit events or operational logs.

 4. Arbitrary server-local file paths from clients for remote attachments (staged uploads are required).

-5. Jira issue-content archives in this service (it proxies Jira requests; it is not an issue-content datastore).
+5. Jira issue content (this service proxies Jira requests; it is not an issue-content datastore).

 1. OAuth/web transient state: